-Overall: In 2014 in Queensland, and considering live born babies only, low birthweight was almost twice as common among babies born to Indigenous mothers compared with those born to non-Indigenous mothers (10.5% compared with 6.1%).
+Overall: In 2014 in the Northern Territory, and considering live born babies only, low birthweight was more than twice as common among babies born to Indigenous mothers compared with those born to non-Indigenous mothers (14.5% compared with 6.0%).
 Low birthweight is associated with multiple births (AIHW 2016c).
-After excluding multiple births, the proportions were 9.5% and 4.5%, respectively.
+After excluding multiple births, the proportions were 13.4% and 4.6%, respectively.

-In 2014 nationally, low birthweight was also almost twice as common among all live born babies born to Indigenous mothers compared with those born to non-Indigenous mothers (11.8% compared with 6.2%).
+Nationally in 2014, low birthweight was also almost twice as common among all live born babies born to Indigenous mothers compared with those born to non-Indigenous mothers (11.8% compared with 6.2%).
 After excluding multiple births, the proportions were 10.5% and 4.7%, respectively (Table 1.01.1, Figure 1.01.1).

-Mean birthweight: Nationally, the mean birthweight for infants born to Indigenous mothers in 2014 was less than babies of non-Indigenous mothers: 3,217 compared with 3,356 grams (Table 1.01.5).
+Mean birthweight: Nationally, the mean birthweight for infants born to Indigenous mothers in 2014 was less than for babies of non-Indigenous mothers (3,217 compared with 3,356 grams) (Table 1.01.5).